Contact us for:

 Dental Bonding is a form of filling that is far more popular and less obtrusive than the traditional silver or gold fillings that have been used since the 19th century.
 Bonding is used for a variety of dental problems due to its painless installation and ease of use.
 Some of the many applications of bonding include covering stained or discolored sections of teeth, fixing of cracks or gaps, or even the filling of cavities.
 Bonding is not an amalgam method that contains mercury but is a composite gel that is applied to the tooth in the form of a resin and shaped before being cured using ultraviolet light, and then smoothed using a fine-grit dental polish to provide a seamless finish leaving no traces of having been filled.
 As such bonding is a wonderful technique to use for minor tooth and gap repair.

-Bridges are a much newer innovation than that of bonding having been first introduced in the mid 20th century, taking the place of many partial dentures and false teeth.
+Dental bridges are a much newer innovation than that of bonding having been first introduced in the mid 20th century, taking the place of many partial dentures and false teeth.
 A bridge is a tool used to replace missing teeth by installing a new one that is anchored in place by placing crowns on the two adjacent teeth.
-Depending on which tooth or teeth are missing, you could have issues speaking and chewing.
 Bridges today are installed in a two-step process, where they first take a mold of the area surrounding the missing tooth and install a temporary bridge to increase visual appeal immediately and limit the movement of teeth while the permanent bridge is carefully created to fit flawlessly in the gap created by the missing tooth.
 Permanent dental bridges are made from gold, metal alloys, or porcelain to prevent any negative health effects and to maintain integrity for years to come.
 Bridging lasts typically for over 10 years.
-It helps maintain the shape of your face and evenly distributes the pressure when biting or chewing to avoid any undue stress on other teeth, prematurely wearing them out.
-Most of all, your smile will be back in all its glory.

 Crown lengthening is a very specialized process where some bone and gum material is removed from around the base of the tooth.
 This is done most commonly for repairs of heavily decayed teeth to reveal sufficient strong tooth material to build a secure crown.
 However, the crown lengthening process is also used to fix “gummy” smiles.
 Most often a “gummy” smile has just as much tooth as anyone else, they just have a build-up of excess gum material covering more than the desired amount of tooth.
 Crown lengthening can also reshape the gum line to make a more desirable smile.